Skip to main content

 • Real Property

-Honors, Memberships, and Professional Activities
+Memberships, Professional Activities and Honors

-• Member, ABA Dispute Resolution Section and MBA Dispute Resolution Section
+• Member, MBA Dispute Resolution Section

 • Member and Chair, Superior Court Alternative Dispute Resolution Committee (2009-2014)